 Foster Parents providing care at this level must complete the traditional pre-service training and an additional four-hour specialized training program.
 The primary caregiver must complete 10 on-going training hours yearly beyond the 10 hour required.
 The secondary caregiver must complete and additional five hours yearly.

 Kinship Care is provided by a relative or adult, who has an established relationship with the child.
-Families who provide this level of care are required to participate in six hours of pre-service training hours yearly to maintain certification.
+Families who provide this level of care are required to participate in pre-service and ongoing yearly training to maintain certification.
 Bethesda Foster Care provides the same opportunities and supports to these families as to the other foster families.

 Mother & Infant Care/Medically Needy Children/Preparation for Independent Living